SimVascular/simvascular.github.io-archive/source/documentation/modeling/_3DSeg.md

 When the extract paths computation has completed the paths are displayed as yellow spheres in the graphics window.
 The path extracted is stored in a file named <i>path_N.pth</i>, where N = 1 to the number of paths, in the project's
 <i>Images/level-set</i> directory.
-Existing path files are removed before writting the new path files.
+Existing path files are removed before writing the new path files.

 <br>
 <img src="documentation/modeling/imgs/3d-level-set/paths-panel.png" style="float: left; width: 30%; margin-right: 1%; margin-bottom: 0.5em;">